dmakius/KnowItAll-cs673/team.md

 Hi!
 My name is Heli Kolambekar.
 I am currently enrolled in the Masters in Computer Science at Boston University.
 My background is in Electronics and Communications Engineering.
 I am interested in building computer vision appications using python.
 I am looking forward to learning software engineering.

+Hi!
+My name is Haoyi Zhu.
+I am a full-time student in the Computer Science Master program.
+My background is Information Technology sub in Business Intelligence.
+In my free time I like hiking and photography.
+********